revolunet/sublimetext-markdown-preview/sample.md

         document.location = 'http://lmgtfy.com/?q=markdown+cheat+sheet';
     </script>

+## GitHub Flavored Markdown

+If you use the Github parser, you can use some of [Github Flavored Markdown][gfm] syntax :

+ * User/Project@SHA: revolunet/sublimetext-markdown-preview@7da61badeda468b5019869d11000307e07e07401
+ * User/Project#Issue: revolunet/sublimetext-markdown-preview#1
+ * User : @revolunet

 ## About

 This plugin and this sample file is proudly brought to you by the [revolunet team][revolunet]